A. P. Marshall: Work as historian

 He also wrote a regular column in the Ypsilanti Courier.

 Personal life

 Marshall married Ruthe Langley in 1941.
-They had one daughter, Satia Marshall Orange, who went on to become the first director of ALA's Office for Literacy and Outreach Services.
+They had one daughter, Satia Marshall Orange, who went on to become director of the American Library Association Office for Literacy and Outreach Services.

 Legacy

 Marshall died March 9, 2001.
 Throughout his career, Marshall worked to preserve the histories of the African-American experience, beginning with indexing black periodicals and culminating in folk histories and interviews sharing the lives of black people who lived through tumultuous times.
 The interviews he recorded in the 1980s now make up the A.P.
 Marshall African American Oral History Archive.

 He received a wide variety of awards and recognition in his lifetime, including: